gnosis/heimdall-ios/README.md

 #### [SwiftLint](https://github.com/realm/SwiftLint)

 SwiftLint is run via Mint in an Xcode build phase.
 No need to install anything apart from Mint.
+We are currently using version 0.23.1 (specified in build phase).
+The first build will take significantly longer, as Mint is downloading and compiling SwiftLint.

 ### Style Guide